phillip-kruger/phillip-kruger.github.io/_posts/2020-02-20-microprofile_graphql_introduction.md

 ```

-this will return the newly create person:
+this will return the newly created person:

 ```json
 {